Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open the form frmMenu2 in Design View.

-2. Insert Microsoft ImageList Control from the Activex Controls List, somewhere on the empty space on the frmMenu2 Form.
+2. Insert the Microsoft ImageList Control from the ActiveX Controls List, somewhere on the empty space on the frmMenu2 Form.

-3. Change its Name Property value to ImageList0.
+3. Change the Name Property value to ImageList0.

-5. Select the preset Image Size 16 x 16 Pixels Option, on the Properties General Tab.
-It is important that you select one of these options on the General Tab first, before adding any Image to the Images Tab.
+5. Select the preset Image Size 16 x 16 Pixels Option on the Properties General Tab.
+You must select one of these options on the General Tab first, before adding any Image to the Images Tab.

 6. Select the Images Tab.
 The Properties Images Tab looks like the following Image: